-10 Things to bring when hiking with your dog
+What are the things to bring when hiking with your dog?

 Do you have a dog?